-Hurricane Watch Issued For Carolinas Ahead Of Category 4 Florence
+Hurricane Watch Issued For Carolinas As Category 4 Florence Plows Toward U.S.

 "Florence is expected to produce total rainfall accumulations of 15 to 20 inches with isolated maxima to 30 inches near Florence's track over portions of North Carolina, Virginia, and northern South Carolina through Saturday.
 This rainfall may produce life-threatening flash flooding."

-Florence is expected to stall over North Carolina and slowly make its way across the state and into southwestern Virginia.
+The storm is expected to stall over North Carolina, slowly making its way across the state and into southwestern Virginia.
 The hurricane center predicts a "heavy rainfall event, which may extend inland over the Carolinas and Mid-Atlantic for hundreds of miles."

 Overnight, Florence went through an "eyewall replacement cycle," Senior Hurricane Specialist Stacy Stewart said in an update from the hurricane center on Tuesday.